 Fuqua School is committed to excellence in athletics as part of a broad commitment to its mission while promoting academics, sportsmanship, teamwork, responsibility, focused effort, and a healthy competitive spirit.
-Middle school teams place priority on skill development and inclusive participation appropriate for the developmental needs of middle school students and as preparation for future junior varsity and varsity competition.
+Junior Varsity teams place priority on skill development and inclusive participation appropriate for the developmental needs of these students and as preparation for future varsity competition.

-A comprehensive athletic program is provided that includes thirteen sports.
+A comprehensive athletic program is provided that includes twelve sports.
 While emphasis remains on academic performance, the school prides itself on athletic excellence.

-Fuqua School is a provisional member of the Virginia Colonial Conference (VCC).
+Fuqua School is a member of the Virginia Colonial Conference (VCC) and the Virginia Independent Schools Athletic Association (VISAA).

-2022-2023 Athletic Seasons:
+2023-2024 Athletic Seasons\: